d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 To access parameters with Gluon, we first access the layer that we need from `net` and then access that layer's weight (`weight`) and bias (`bias`).
-To access each parameter's values as an `ndarray`, we invoke its `data` method.
+To access each parameter's values as a tensor, we invoke its `data` method.
 As in our from-scratch implementation, note that our estimated parameters are